XSY-HYH/CHAP-Chain-Hash-Authentication-Protocol/CHAP-IEM.md

 # CHAP-IEM Technical Document

+> **NOTE: This protocol is NOT the legacy Challenge-Handshake Authentication Protocol (CHAP).** This is a completely different protocol named Chain Hash Authentication Protocol.
+CHAP-IEM is a derivative variant of Chain Hash Authentication Protocol.

+---

 ## I. Overview

 CHAP-IEM (ID Encryption Mode) is a derivative variant of the standard CHAP protocol.
 The core difference between the two is that standard CHAP always uses a pre-shared key (user password hash) for encryption, while CHAP-IEM switches to a chained mode where the ID itself serves as the encryption key after login completion.

+---

 ## II.
 Core Differences from Standard CHAP